 - E-summit 4135 m (rock)

 1. The magical limit of 4000 m.
 2. The short and unproblematic ascent on the glacier from the highly located Tracuithütte.
 3. The wonderful view, especially to the Weisshorn-N-rigde.

 Bishorn has one of the finest panorama in the whole Alps.
 Not only you get a close rare view of the magic Weisshorn from up, you can also see almost all 4000ers of the Alps.
 In the picture full view you can read the names.

-But from a long distanced viewed, the Bishorn seems to be more the end of this ridge than a summit on its own.
-The highest point is the W-summit with snow.
-The E-summit consists of rocks and is not very much lower.
-In spring, you can go with ski almost to the highest point.
-The Bishorn is mostly traversed by the mountaineers who climb the Weisshorn-N-ridge.
+The only flaw is that from a long distanced viewed, Bishorn seems to be more the end of this ridge than a summit on its own.
+In spring, you can almost reach the highest point with ski.
+Bishorn is mostly traversed by the mountaineers who climb the Weisshorn-N-ridge.
 Not many people climb the Bishorn on other routes besides the NW-flank.
 Only a few people climb the NE-face or the E-ridge.

 For the Routes compare the section Routes-Overview below.